How to cancel requests with Apollo GraphQL

 });

 As you can see, syntax is really similar as in useQuery with 1 aditional parameter, deps.
 I added deps as a way to refetch the query.
-Every time deps change, useEffect inside useAbortiveQuery will trigger, and fire query again.
+Every time deps change, useEffect inside useAbortiveQuery will trigger, and run the query again.
 Think of deps as refetch in useQuery

 Conclusion